ibm-cloud-docs/openwhisk/prep.md

     ```
     {: pre}

-    While most `npm` packages install JavaScript sources on `npm install`, some also install and compile binary artifacts.
+    While most `npm` packages install JavaScript sources on `npm install`, some also install and compile binary file artifacts.
 The archive file upload supports only JavaScript dependencies.
-If the archive includes binary dependencies, action invocations might not succeed.
+If the archive includes binary file dependencies, action invocations might not succeed.
     {: note}

 3. Create a `.zip` archive that contains all files, including all dependencies.